Boris Johnson flies to Poland as more UK troops go on standby for eastern Europe

 Boris Johnson flies to Poland on Thursday in a further show of support for a key Nato ally amid continuing fears of a Russian invasion of Ukraine.

-Additional troops are being paced on readiness to provide a humanitarian response if required, although they could also be used to provide further support to allies in the region.
+Additional troops are being placed on readiness to provide a humanitarian response if required, although they could also be used to provide further support to allies in the region.

 Ahead of his visit to Warsaw, Mr Johnson insisted the West must stand firm in the face of Mr Putin’s “coercive diplomacy”.